nrwl/nx/docs/shared/reference/glossary.md

 (coming soon)

-A CI product that completely replaces your existing CI provider.
+A fully featured, general-use CI pipeline product.
+This product can fully replace your existing CI provider.

 ### Nx Replay